 + A one-story addition to the existing cafeteria/dining area created a new dining space, walk-in cooler and freezer.
 Space was created for new food service equipment and supporting food services.

 + Once the classroom wing was complete, a second project phase involved moving students to the new wing so the older classroom areas could be renovated.

 + Conversion of the existing band hall into a new choir room.

 + Science wing renovations (16 new science labs) included the conversion of two (2) existing boys’ locker rooms into two (2) art labs.
 Renovations also included labs and classrooms for the drama department and broadcast journalism to provide a cyclorama.

 + Conversion of the existing ROTC office into a typical classroom.

 + Technology and data wiring were upgraded throughout the building.

-+ Auditorium Renovation – 19,556 SF –Provided new auditorium seats, a lighting control booth, theatre house light fixtures, carpet, painting of walls and ceilings, acoustical ceilings, acoustical diffusers, Audio Visual Equipment/work and all MEP work associated with the Auditorium.
++ Auditorium renovations (19,556 SF) provided new auditorium seats, a lighting control booth, theatre house light fixtures, carpet, painting of walls and ceilings, acoustical ceilings, acoustical diffusers, audiovisual equipment/work and all MEP work associated with the auditorium.

-+ Career and Technology Engineering Renovation – 35,904 SF –Renovation of the existing welding, auto tech, and robotics shop.
-The work includes demolition, CMU work, anew exhaust system, and miscellaneous equipment and fixtures.
++ Career and technology engineering renovations (35,904 SF) of the existing welding, auto tech and robotics shop.
+The work included demolition, CMU work, a new exhaust system and miscellaneous equipment and fixtures.